 Directions

-- In a separate bowl, whisk the egg and milk together.
+- In another bowl, whisk the egg and milk together.

-- Pour the wet ingredients into the dry ingredients and mix until combined.
+- Pour the wet mix into the dry stuff and stir until just combined.
+A few lumps are fine.

-- Heat a non-stick frying pan over medium heat and add a little butter.
+- Heat a non-stick pan over medium heat and add a bit of butter.

 Advice for Perfect Pikelets

-- Do not overmix the batter; a few lumps are acceptable.
+- Dont overmix the batter; a few lumps wont hurt.

 - Jam